smatechnologies/opconmft-docs/docs/security.md

 **Supported HMACs (hash-based message authentication code)**

-OpConMFT includes support for several different HMAC algorithms.
+OpCon MFT includes support for several different HMAC algorithms.
 A particular HMAC may only be available for certain ciphers, and vice-versa.
 The complete list of HMAC algorithms is as follows:

 - MD5